renatolinsdigital/reddit-like-app/README.md

 - babel-plugin-styled-components: for parsing styled components with nicer class names, helping to debug the application.
 - react-app-rewired + customize-cra: For having babel plugins without ejecting the application

-# State management
+# State and data management

-## Practices

-- Avoids saving filtered data in a state in a way that original data can be used/queried by other components.
-Filters will be 'sliced' copies of the state
+  This application is mocked, so every data displayed is just representative, inclusive the API data itself
+- Considering this application is not going to transform/update original data (posts entries) we will not consider a state management solution such as Redux toolkit.
+As long as the data is flowing in just one direction API => Service => Component(s) we will be using hooks that behave like services (aka service hooks).
+As long as we are not dealing with a parameterized API, all data will be queried at once and then filtered within component's local state
+- A fake user is being stored on a Redux toolkit store, but it is just to illustrate how logged user information could be used across the application.
+This app doesn't cover authentication features
+- For the sake of avoiding extra complexity regarding data transformations, all models that are common to both API and the app will be exactly the same.
+In this case, if the API is returning a field with snake case (eg: __created_at__), the Typescript model will respect that, even though camel case is the standard for Javascript/Typescript

 # Features, approaches and techniques

 ### Implemented

- - Component-first approach: With the help of Styled components library, every UI element is mapped to a component
+ - Component-first approach: With the help of Styled components, every UI element is mapped to a component
- - State management: Using Redux Toolkit we are able to store and manage data that can be shared between components
+ - State management: Example of storing logged-in user data with Redux toolkit
+ - Data fetching with Axios managed by a service Hook
  - Linting - TBD
- - Testing - TBD
- - Routing - TBD
- - Animations - TBD
  - Responsiveness - TBD

 ### Out of scope

+ - Routing
+ - Animations
  - Translation
  - Global alerts
- - Registering/Login
+ - Authentication
  - Pagination/Navigation/Search
  - UI feedback for messages/errors
  - Dark/Light mode toggling
  - Mapping of possible errors + global error handling
+ - Testing: Just one component is being tested at this moment - TBD <<<<<<<<<<<<<<>>>>>>>>>>>>>>
  - etc